amiracle/grand_central/README.md

 ![master_account]( https://grandcentraldeployment.s3.amazonaws.com/gc_8.png)

-Splunk will communicate with AWS and begin deploying the CloudFormation templates in all the accounts and regions you've selected:
+Splunk will communicate with AWS and begin deploying the CloudFormation templates in all the accounts and regions you've selected.

 In the Observation Deck dashboard you will see the succesfully deployed Accounts and Regions:
 ![master_account]( https://grandcentraldeployment.s3.amazonaws.com/gc_10.png)